sullivaneg/TechJournal-CSI270/Week 6/Assignment_on_Recursion/recurisive_writeup.md

 ## Results / Analysis
 Generating the 100th number of the Fibonacci Sequence using a recursive function was unsuccessful.
 This is because since the Fibonacci Sequence adds the two previous numbers, the recursive statement had two calls to the function.
-This means that for every n the function runs n^2 times.
+This means that for every n the function runs 2^n operations.
 This means that the time complexity of the function is O(2^n).
 This makes reaching 100 virtually impossible.

 ### Test
 I set up a test program that printed n, the nth Fibonacci number, and used timeit to time how long it took to run the